trabdlkarim/trabdlkarim.github.io/about/index.md

 The TAK PI projects are mainly a collection of Python development projects that are independently developed by [Toure A. Karim](https://rabdlkarim.com){:traget="_blank"}.
 TAK PI is a community-driven organization with the goal to maintain and improve those projects.

 The purpose of TAK PI is to provide a home for the individual projects so that users have a central place to go to to report bugs, provide patches and get releases.
-The idea of the TAK Project is to be an inclusive community around the projects that all live and breathe by the same rules to make the projects less dependent on the original author without compromising the design ideas behind them.
+The idea of TAK PI is to be an inclusive community around the projects that all live and breathe by the same rules to make the projects less dependent on the original author without compromising the design ideas behind them.

 ## TAK Projects

 One of the most important ways to develop your skills and improve your employability as a software engineer is to work on side projects, for instance open source projects, helpful tools and scripts.

 It is not always so easy to start a new good software development project.
 Sometimes, we want to work on side projects but struggle to come up with a good idea.
 That is where TAK PI projects come in play.
-The projects of this index can help you fight “side project paralysis” by offering diverse project that an intermediate software developer can start in one weekend.
+The projects of this index can help you fight “**side project paralysis**” by offering diverse projects that an intermediate software developer can start in one weekend.
 The emphasis here is not on projects that are going to change the world.
 Instead, these are important and fun projects to give you something to add to your portfolio and make you a better developer.

 The TAK Projects are suited for all levels engineers trying to beef up their software engineering fundamentals.
 They’ll help you learn more about specific aspects of computing, like file transfer and operating systems design.
 These projects can be particularly useful for self-taught developers who’ve focused more on practical skills than computer science fundamentals.
 They projects will also help you achieve a practical goal, while also improving your software engineering skills.